alibaba/FederatedScope/README.md

 FederatedScope
 ├── federatedscope
 │   ├── core
-│   |   ├── worker               # Behaviors of participants (i.e., server and clients)
+│   |   ├── workers              # Behaviors of participants (i.e., server and clients)
 │   |   ├── configs              # Customizable configurations
 │   |   ├── trainer              # Detail of local training
 │   |   ├── monitors             # The monitor module for logging and demonstrating